jakewilkins/apptokit/README.md

 Performing a User-Server request like [List repositories accessible to the user for an installation](https://developer.github.com/v3/apps/installations/#list-repositories-accessible-to-the-user-for-an-installation)

-NOTE: this will open your browser.
-There's a TODO here for caching User-Server tokens and then trying to regenerate if it fails.
+NOTE: this will open your browser unless there is an existing user token in the key cache.

 ```bash
 $ apptokit curl user user/installations/15/repositories | jq